A robust contaminated discrete Weibull regression model for outlier-prone count data

 In both the TDW and cTDW fits, we use the shifted-median link:

 For the TDW model, each observation $i$ follows

 and for the cTDW model,

 as described in \autoref{sec:regression_models}.
-Here, $\alpha$ is the primary dispersion parameter, $\eta>1$ scales the heavier-tail component, and $\delta$ is the mixing proportion.
+Here, $\alpha$ is the baseline dispersion parameter, $\eta > 1$ scales the heavier-tail component, and $\delta$ is the mixture weight assigned to the narrower component, so that $1 - \delta$ is the weight of the heavier-tail component.
 We set $c=1$ to reflect the minimum possible hospital stay for this dataset, which is one day.

 We assign priors as follows: